emvi/gondolier/README.md

 gondolier.Migrate()
 ```

 To drop a table that is no longer needed, call *Drop*.
-You can remove all attributes from the struct, just the name must match the old struct:
+You can remove all attributes from the struct, only the name must match the old struct:

 ```
 type DropMe struct {}